|LONE STAR INTERNATIONAL WINE COMPETITION - June 2-3, 2014

-The Texas Wine and Grape Growers Association hosted the 30th Annual Lone Star International Wine Competition (LSIWC) on June 3-4 at the Grapevine Convention Center.
+The Texas Wine and Grape Growers Association will host the 31st Annual Lone Star International Wine Competition (LSIWC) on June 2-3, 2014 at the Grapevine Convention Center.
 This competition is the oldest wine competition in the State of Texas.
-This year 514 wines from around the world were judged in 30+ categories by a panel of restaurant owners, sommeliers, chefs, media, and other wine experts from Texas, California, and New Mexico.
-The co-chairs were Barbara Werley, M.S., Pappas Brothers Steakhouse’s Master Sommelier and Beverage Director; and Daniel Kelada, Executive Sommelier, Master Candidate and Senior Wine Instructor with the International Wine Guild.
-Michael Zerbach, long time chair of the event and winner of the John E. Crosby, Jr. Award for his achievements in increasing the stature and visibility of the Lone Star Wine Competition awarded by the Texas Wine and Grape Growers Association Board of Directors.
-Dr. Roy Renfro, Grayson College Vice President for Resource and Community Development, served on the Competition Steering Committee and will move into the Co-Chair position in 2014.
+Wines from around the world are judged in 30+ categories by a panel of restaurant owners, sommeliers, chefs, media, and other wine experts from Texas, California, and New Mexico.
+The co-chairs are Barbara Werley, M.S., Pappas Brothers Steakhouse’s Master Sommelier and Beverage Director; and Daniel Kelada, Executive Sommelier, Master Candidate and Senior Wine Instructor with the International Wine Guild.
+Michael Zerbach, long time chair of the event, is serving on the competition Steering Committee along with Debbie Reynolds, Executive Director of the Texas Wine and Grape Growers Association.

 The LSIWC is three competitions in one – a Texas Competition, an International Competition, and a Limited Production Competition.
 To qualify for the Texas Competition, the wine must be 75% volume from Texas grapes.
 There are no restrictions on where the grapes are grown to enter the International Competition, although 200 cases or more of the wine must have been produced.
 The Limited Production Competition judges wines from around the globe with production levels below 200 cases.
 Wines could have been entered in more than one competition should they have met the requirements for more than one competition.

-Following the blind competition judging, a public tasting was hosted for the judges, volunteers, and consumers.
-Gold and Silver medal and Grand Star winning wines were available for all in attendance from 1:00 p.m. to 3:00 p.m. at the Grapevine Convention Center located at 1209 Main Street, Grapevine, TX.
+Following the blind competition judging, a public tasting will be hosted for the judges, volunteers, and consumers.
+Gold and Silver medal and Grand Star winning wines are available for all in attendance from 1:00 p.m. to 3:00 p.m. at the Grapevine Convention Center located at 1209 Main Street, Grapevine, TX.